Jondalar/vice-cartconv/README.md

 This way you can edit/modify the CRT, and if you follow the CRTs logic (like easyflash3) you can modify the chunks.

 I use Kickassembler to create/add banks into an Easyflash cartridge based on this.

+===

+As this is based on vice, the license is like vice GPL2 (https://vice-emu.sourceforge.io/COPYING)